outdreamer/build-a-cure/docs/tasks/deriving_gravity.md

             - a 'gravitational force' of an object around the peak, slowing motion (like a planet)
             - a 'set' of augmenting forces at various heights or along various trajectories that keep change compounding or increasing up to a limit
             - a 'set' of connecting forces ensuring objects in various positions are connected adjacently to other positions (like motion in a particular direction or with continuous speed change)
+            - a 'self-referencing structure' forced to interact with itself (x^2) & be inverted by some limit or requirement

       - so we have arrived at a structure ('opposing force interaction') indicating gravity, which occurs bc of the referenced requirements/limits & the resulting allowed interactions, common/adjacent/unit structures, structural similarities (like between complex inputs/outputs), interaction types, & change structures (like bases/symmetries) and change types (like compounding change) in the physical system and across systems in general
         - this allows another way to calculate the trajectory of the ball, if it was sub-optimal to use the other inputs like (x,y) values or (origin position + direction of movement + propulsion force), such as 'calculate the change that gravity applies to other interactions in the physical system and predict the output using that change pattern between inputs/outputs of functions where gravity is an input'
         - gravity acts like a 'complexity preserving/adding' function (as opposed to a 'complexity reducing' function like a derivative or regularizer) and a 'change reversing function' in this physical system, which can be applied as needed in other interactions
-        - in this way, we have derived the concept of 'gravity' without traditional numerical math
+        - in this way, we have derived the concept of 'gravity' without traditional numerical math (using structures mappable to math like opposites, similarities & concepts like complexity instead of numerical operations like add/multiply)